Right of Appeal

 The administering authority will consider your complaint and give you their decision in writing.

-You can obtain a copy of the Internal Dispute Resolution Procedure pack and forms by contacting us direct.
+You can download a copy of the Internal Dispute Resolution Procedure Guide and application form or you can contact us direct.

 The Pensions Advisory Service (TPAS)